Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 Next day Analytics flags 100% failure rate in window ✗

 The key false assumption: blue-green protects you from migration errors.
-It does not.
-Blue-green protects you from application code errors.
-If your migration is not backward-compatible with the version of code that was running one deployment ago, blue-green makes the problem worse — because the old containers run longer and generate more failures before you notice.
+It doesn't.
+It protects you from application code errors.
+If your migration isn't backward-compatible with the version of code that was running one deployment ago, blue-green makes things worse, because the old containers run longer and generate more failures before the shift completes.

 We also assumed our monitoring would catch write failures immediately.
-It didn't, because:
+It didn't, for a handful of reasons.

-• The failures were in async background workers, not in the synchronous API path
+- The failures were in async background workers, not the synchronous API path.

-• Our 5xx alarm had a 5-minute evaluation window — it fired, but we saw it as "transient" during deploy
+- Our 5xx alarm had a 5-minute evaluation window.
+It fired, and we saw it as "transient" during deploy.
+That's the part I can't really defend, in retrospect.

 Investigation

-The analytics team's Slack message arrived at 9:14 AM the next day: "Subscription update events are missing for a ~11-minute window yesterday afternoon.
-Looks like 14:49–15:00 UTC.
+The analytics team's Slack message: "Subscription update events are missing for a ~11-minute window yesterday afternoon.
+Looks like 14:49 to 15:00 UTC.
 Did we have a deploy?"

 SELECT query, error_severity, message, query_start